Kimola/kimola-cognitive-api-documentation/README.md

   Batch input size must be lower than 100.
 The maximum number of actions allowed in a single batch request is 100.
-There are many cases where you want to accomplish a variety of work in the Asana API but want to minimize the number of HTTP requests you make.
+There are many cases where you want to accomplish a variety of work in the Kimola Cogntive API but want to minimize the number of HTTP requests you make.
 To make development easier, Kimola provides a batch API that enables developers to perform multiple “actions” by making only a single HTTP request.